"Psychology and Medicine: Translational Research on Stress, Behavior and Disease"

 Qualifications.
 The program is designed primarily for PhD and/or MD psychologists or psychiatrists who have a strong foundation in theory and methods and seek an opportunity to deepen and/or expand their research skills.
 In order to qualify for this federally funded grant, an applicant must be a U.S. citizen, a non-citizen national or a foreign national possessing a visa permitting permanent residence in the U.S.; having a temporary or student visa is not acceptable under this grant.
 However, we would be happy to consider applications of non-citizens if applicants are able to find funding individually through their own government or other sources.

 Application.
-The deadline for applications is 5 pm (PST) on January 12, 2018.
-Applicants should send a current curriculum vitae and a research statement describing (1) your educational and research background, (2) areas of interest, and (3) what you would like to accomplish in your postdoctoral training.
-You may send these documents either as PDF attachments by e-mail to HealthPsychology@ucsf.edu, or submit electronically via online application form (see sidebar at right).⇒
+The application period for candidates seeking to start the fellowship in September 2019 is now closed, but we will resume accepting applications in December for those candidates planning to start the fellowship in September 2020.
+Applicants at that time should send a current curriculum vitae and a research statement describing (1) your educational and research background, (2) areas of interest, and (3) what you would like to accomplish in your postdoctoral training.

-Applicants should also arrange for three letters of reference to be emailed directly to us from the referees.
-Referees can email their letters as PDF attachments to HealthPsychology@ucsf.edu, Letters should have the referrer's digital signature and should be sent from the referrer's e-mail address.
+Applicants should also arrange for three letters of reference to be sent directly to us from the referees.
+Referees can email them as PDF attachments to [email protected], E-mail reference letters should have the referrer's digital signature and be sent from the referrer's e-mail address.

 Review process.
-Soon after the closing date for applications on January 12, 2018, we will review all applications, identify the most competitive applicants and conduct phone or in-person interviews to inform final decisions and to determine appropriate faculty mentors.
+Soon after the closing date for applications, we will review all applications, identify the most competitive applicants and conduct phone or in-person interviews to inform final decisions and to determine appropriate faculty mentors.
 Final decisions will be made on the basis of the strength of the applicant, fit with the program, and maintaining a balance of interests among the fellows.

 The Faculty of the Department of Psychiatry of the University of California, San Francisco, affirms as one of its major priorities the training of women and minorities for academic careers.
 Underrepresented minorities are encouraged to apply.